zapier/zapier-platform/packages/cli/README-source.md

 Example: `throw new z.errors.ExpiredAuthError('You must manually reconnect this auth.');`

-For apps that use OAuth2 with `autoRefresh: true` or Session Auth, `core` injects a built-in `afterResponse` middleware that throws an error when the response status is 401.
+For integrations that use OAuth2 with `autoRefresh: true` or Session Auth, `core` injects a built-in `afterResponse` middleware that throws an error when the response status is 401.
 The error will signal Zapier to refresh the credentials and then retry the failed operation.
 You can also throw this error manually if your server doesn't use the 401 status or you want to trigger an auth refresh even if the credentials aren't stale.